lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 _How shall we generate a Firmware Image that contains the Image Header?_

-MCUBoot provides a script `imgtool.py` ([located here](https://github.com/JuulLabs-OSS/mcuboot/tree/master/scripts)) that generates the Firmware Image with Image Header.
+MCUBoot provides a script `imgtool.py` ([located here](https://github.com/JuulLabs-OSS/mcuboot/tree/master/scripts)) that generates a Firmware Image using the Firmware ELF File produced by the GCC Compiler.

+More about `imgtool.py` in the next section.

 _How does MCUBoot know if the new firmware is bad...
 And needs to be rolled back to the old firmware?_